Troggu: Rules

-The game traditionally uses the Italian suited Swiss 1JJ Tarot deck but removes the 1 through 4 of the swords and batons and the 7 through 10 of the cups and coins for a total of 62 cards.
+The game traditionally uses the Italian suited Swiss Tarot deck but removes the 1 through 4 of the swords and batons and the 7 through 10 of the cups and coins for a total of 62 cards.
 Troggu players prefer the German translated version as opposed to Troccas players who use the French version.
 The French suited Tarot Nouveau can be a substitute if the red 7 through 10 and black 1 through 4 are removed.
 Like in most tarot games, the red or round suit pip cards are in reverse order.

 In Troggu, there are 114 points and the cards are counted individually.
 The value of the cards are as follows:

 The game can be played by three to eight players with five to seven being ideal.
-Like most tarot games, dealing and play is counter-clockwise.
+Like most tarot games, the deal and play are anticlockwise.
 The number of cards dealt and the size of the tapp (stock) depends on the number of players involved.
 The player to the dealer's right makes the first bid.
-Players can either pass, bid for the normal game, or bid Solo which is the highest bid.
-In a normal game, the declarer is called the Tappist who can exchange cards with the tapp but must not discard cards worth 5 points.
+Players can either pass, bid for the normal game, or bid a Solo which is the highest bid.
+In a normal game, the declarer is called the Tappist who can exchange cards with the tapp but must not discard cards with an individual value of 5 points.
 In games with seven or eight players, the Tappist can call a trump that is not worth 5 points.
 The player who holds this card will be the Tappist's secret partner.
 In a Solo game, the declarer is known as the Soloist who plays alone against the others without exchanging cards with the tapp.
-If all players pass, everyone will play for themselves in a misère game.
+If all players pass, each plays for him- or herself in a misère game.

-The declarer (or the dealer's right in a misère game) leads the first trick, others must follow suit if they can.
-If a player is void of the suit, they must play a trump.
-Only when void of the suit led and trumps can any card be sloughed.
+The declarer (or player to the dealer's right in a misère game) leads to the first trick; the others must follow suit if they can.
+A player who is void in the suit, must play a trump.
+Only when void in the suit led and in trumps can any card be sloughed.
 The winner of the trick leads the next one.
 The Fool is the highest trump but if it is the last trump in the player's possession, the player can elect to play another card instead of following suit.
 Once this occurs, the Fool is no longer a trump but an excuse that must be reserved for the last trick.